Balaji Baji Rao: Conflict with the Durrani Empire

 After his initial invasions of India, Ahmad Shah Durrani appointed his son Timur Shah Durrani as governor of Punjab and Kashmir.
 In response, Balaji Baji Rao dispatched his brother Raghunathrao to check Durrani expansion.
 In 1758, Raghunathrao captured Lahore and Peshawar, driving Timur Shah out of the region.
 This marked the high point of Maratha territorial expansion — their influence extended from north of the Sindhu River to northern Kerala.
 The Marathas had now emerged as the principal rivals of the Durranis in north-western India.

 By this time, the Marathas had reduced the Mughal emperor to a mere figurehead, and Balaji Baji Rao even considered placing his son Vishwasrao on the Mughal throne.
 Alarmed by these developments, Mughal loyalist scholars and nobles in Delhi appealed to Ahmad Shah Durrani to intervene and curb Maratha ascendancy.

 Responding to these appeals, Durrani launched a fresh invasion of India, reaching Lahore by the end of 1759.
 He was joined by key Indian allies, including the Rohilla leader Najib-ud-Daula and the Nawab of Awadh Shuja-ud-Daula.
-Balaji Baji Rao responded by sending a large army under his cousin Sadashiv Rao Bhau, supported by contingents from the Holkar, Scindia, Gaekwad and Govind Pant Bundele families.
+Balaji Baji Rao responded by sending a large army under his cousin Sadashivrao Bhau, supported by contingents from the Holkar, Scindia, Gaekwad and Govind Pant Bundele families.
 The Jat ruler Suraj Mal of Bharatpur initially allied with the Marathas but later withdrew following a dispute with Bhau.

 Between 1759 and 1761, the Durrani and Maratha forces clashed in several engagements with mixed outcomes.
 The prolonged siege of eventually left the Maratha army weakened and undersupplied.
 Reinforcements from Balaji Baji Rao never reached beyond the Narmada River, and on 14 January 1761, the Durrani forces decisively defeated the Marathas in the Third Battle of Panipat.

 According to historian Suresh K. Sharma, Balaji Baji Rao’s preoccupation with courtly pleasures contributed to the debacle:

 “It was Balaji Bajirao’s love of pleasure which was responsible for Panipat.
 He delayed at Paithan celebrating his second marriage until December 27th, when it was too late.”